-Leonardo Da Vinci was an Italian renaissance artist who can be said to be "one of the most universal art geniuses that ever lived".
+Leonardo Da Vinci was an Italian Renaissance artist who can be said to be one of the universal art geniuses that ever lived.

 Born in 1452, Da Vinci who was far ahead of his time in all his artistic works and activities (he was an expert in so many fields) was and still is regarded as one of the greatest painters of all time.
-He was a pupil of Verocchio who was one of the first of the Italian renaissance artists to paint, air, light and landscapes.
+He was a pupil of Verrocchio who was one of the first of the Italian Renaissance artists to paint, air, light, and landscapes.

 Leonardo Da Vinci, without any doubt, is a legendary personality.

 Because he had such superb drafting abilities, he thoroughly mastered the art of anatomy, light, and perspective, discovering ‘secret’ ways of expressions that would have revolutionized today’s thoughts and concepts.

 He possessed both manual and technical abilities that were so professional for his time, it can be categorically stated that only a few famous artists in history could rival his abilities.

 If only we are privileged to read the great number of manuscripts which he wrote but unfortunately, none are known to be published.